War crimes in the Myanmar civil war (2021–present): Attacks on religious buildings

 According to Amnesty International photo and video analysis, as well as interviews with witnesses, indicated the Myanmar air force had dropped bombs on three locations near the St Peter Baptist Church in Sagaing's Kanan village on 7 January 2024, killed 17 villagers, including nine children, while at least 20 people were injured.

 On 24 May 2021, four people were killed and eight others were injured in an attack in Sacred Heart Church by the Tatmadaw near Loikaw, Kayah State.

-In 2022, the Tatmadaw looted and torched Catholic chapels in several Bayingyi villages of the Sagaing region, with clergymen targeted and arrested.
+In 2022, the Tatmadaw looted and torched Catholic chapels in several Bayingyi villages of Sagaing Region, with clergymen targeted and arrested.
 The village of Chaung Yoe was reportedly the hardest hit, being attacked with artillery, leaving only 20 of the 350 buildings left standing.

-On 8 April 2025, several airstrikes by the military junta destroyed a Catholic church in Falam, Myanmar.
+On 8 April 2025, several airstrikes by the military junta destroyed a Catholic church in Falam.
 On 13 April, a Baptist Church in Mindat, Chin State was severely damaged by airstrikes by the military junta.